SourLemonJuice/i18nglish.c/README.md

 I'm learning C-language, so it's a great way to practice language and learn how to build CI workflow.\
 I have also learned a lot of stuff about memory manager, really thanks to this project.

-This project is really added a lot of useful peripheral components, like CI/code-style/medium-Makefile/WindowsAndUnix-Build
+This project really added a lot of useful peripheral components, like CI/code-style/medium-Makefile/WindowsAndUnix-Build

 A great gift for me.